censorship-no/ceno-docs/README.md

 <img src="images/logo_color.png#gh-light-mode-only" width=250px alt="Ceno Browser logo">

+This is the repository for the Ceno Browser User Manual.
 Ceno (short for [Censorship.no!][]) is a mobile Web browser using a novel approach to circumvent Internet censorship infrastructure, allowing users living in a censored zone to share retrieved content with each other, peer to peer.

 [Censorship.no!]: https://censorship.no/